trxdave/photography-blog/README.md

 7. Secure and Private Experience: Users should feel confident that their personal information is secure, and that they have privacy controls over their content.

 ## Problem Statement

 ### Background
 Photography is a powerful medium for storytelling, yet existing platforms often fail to provide photographers with the tailored experience they need.
 General social media sites overwhelm quality content with sheer volume, making it difficult for photographers to stand out and connect meaningfully with their audience.

 ### Problem
 Photographers face several challenges on current platforms:

-- Lack of Niche Communities: General platforms don’t offer specialized spaces for photographers.
+- **Lack of Niche Communities:** General platforms don’t offer specialized spaces for photographers.
-- Content Overload: Quality work often gets lost in a sea of posts.
+- **Content Overload:** Quality work often gets lost in a sea of posts.
-- Limited Content Control: Users need better tools to manage and showcase their work.
+- **Limited Content Control:** Users need better tools to manage and showcase their work.
-- Poor Engagement: Existing interaction tools are often inadequate for meaningful feedback.
+- **Poor Engagement:** Existing interaction tools are often inadequate for meaningful feedback.
-- Mobile Responsiveness Issues: Many platforms fail to provide a consistent visual experience across devices.
+- **Mobile Responsiveness Issues:** Many platforms fail to provide a consistent visual experience across devices.

 ### Requirements
 To address these challenges, the Photography Blog must:

-- Offer User-Friendly Design: Easy navigation and content management.
+- **Offer User-Friendly Design:** Easy navigation and content management.
-- Encourage Engagement: Features like comments, likes, and search to enhance interaction.
+- **Encourage Engagement:** Features like comments, likes, and search to enhance interaction.
-- Ensure Responsiveness: Consistent design across all devices.
+- **Ensure Responsiveness:** Consistent design across all devices.
-- Provide Secure Authentication: Protect user data and content.
+- **Provide Secure Authentication:** Protect user data and content.
-- Foster Community Building: Tools that promote connections among photographers.
+- **Foster Community Building:** Tools that promote connections among photographers.

 ### Target Audience
 This platform is designed for:

-- Amateur Photographers: Looking to share and improve their skills.
+- **Amateur Photographers:** Looking to share and improve their skills.
-- Professional Photographers: Seeking to showcase their portfolios and connect with peers.
+- **Professional Photographers:** Seeking to showcase their portfolios and connect with peers.
-- Photography Enthusiasts: Interested in exploring and engaging with visual content.
+- **Photography Enthusiasts:** Interested in exploring and engaging with visual content.
-- Content Creators: Searching for a dedicated space to share high-quality photography.
+- **Content Creators:** Searching for a dedicated space to share high-quality photography.
-- Art Directors & Agencies: Looking for new talent and inspiration.
+- **Art Directors & Agencies:** Looking for new talent and inspiration.

 ## Entity-Relationship Diagram (ERD)
 The Entity-Relationship Diagram (ERD) representing the relationships between the User, Category, Photo and Comment models.

-- User to Photo: A one to many relationship where a user can upload many photos.
+- **User to Photo:** A one to many relationship where a user can upload many photos.
-- Category to Photo: A one to many relationship where each photo belongs to one category.
+- **Category to Photo:** A one to many relationship where each photo belongs to one category.
-- Photo to Comment: A one to many relationship where a photo can have many comments.
+- **Photo to Comment:** A one to many relationship where a photo can have many comments.
-- User to Comment: A one to many relationship where a user can make many comments.
+- **User to Comment:** A one to many relationship where a user can make many comments.
-- User to Photo (Likes): A many to many relationship where users can like many photos, and each photo can be liked by many users.
+- **User to Photo (Likes):** A many-to-many relationship where users can like many photos, and many users can like each photo.

 ![alt text](<documentation/erd/database-erd-photography-blog.png>)